revisit-studies/reVISit-studies.github.io/tutorials.md

 ### UI Configuration

 The UI configuration tells reVISit how the UI should be laid out, such as which image to use for the study logo, whether to include a sidebar, the contact email, etc.

+For more detailed documentation on the UI configuration, check out the [documentation](/typedoc/interfaces/UIConfig.html).

 ```
 {